goschtl/zope/zdgbook/trunk/source/ComponentsAndInterfaces.rst

 Interface describe the behavior of an object by containing useful information about the object.
 This information includes:

-o Prose documentation about the object.
+- Prose documentation about the object.
 In Python terms, this is called the "doc string" of the interface.
 In this element, you describe how the object works in prose language and any other useful information about the object.

-o Descriptions of attributes.
+- Descriptions of attributes.
 Attribute descriptions include the name of the attribute and prose documentation describing the attributes usage.

-o Descriptions of methods.
+- Descriptions of methods.
 Method descriptions can include:

-  o Prose "doc string" documentation about the method and its usage.
+  - Prose "doc string" documentation about the method and its usage.

-  o A sequence of parameter objects that describes the parameters
-    expected by the method.
+  - A sequence of parameter objects that describes the parameters expected by the method.

-o Optional tagged data.
+- Optional tagged data.
 Interface objects (and their attributes, methods, and method parameters) can have optional, application specific tagged data associated with them.
 Examples uses for this are security assertions, pre/post conditions, unit tests, and other possible information you may want to associate with an Interface or its attributes.

 Not all of this information is mandatory.
 For example, you may only want the methods of your interface to have prose documentation and